 The (Re)Association Request frame shall be encrypted using the AEAD algorithm as defined in 12.11.2.7 (AEAD cipher mode for FILS) with the (#3744)PTK-KEK as the key.
 The AAD used with the AEAD algorithm for the Association Request frame consists of the following data passed as separate components in the following order:

-STA’s MAC address
+FILSO’s MAC address (i.e. non-AP STA MAC address or, for MLO, non-AP MLD MAC address)

-AP’s BSS’s BSSID
+FILSR’s MAC address (i.e. BSSID of the AP’s BSS or, for MLO, AP MLD’s MAC address)

-STA’s nonce
+FILSO’s nonce

-AP’s nonce
+FILSR’s nonce

 The contents of the (Re)Association Request frame from the Capability Information field (inclusive) to the (#482)FILS Session element (inclusive)

 The plaintext passed to the AEAD algorithm is the data that would follow the FILS Session element in an unencrypted frame body.
 The output of the AEAD algorithm becomes the data that follows the FILS Session element in the encrypted and authenticated (Re)Association Request frame.
 The output of the algorithm is as specified in IETF RFC 5116.
-The resulting (Re)Association Request frame shall be transmitted to the AP.
+The resulting (Re)Association Request frame shall be transmitted to the FILSR.

-The AP compares FILS session of the received (Re)Association Request frame with the FILS session that was used to identify the FILS session in the Authentication frames.
+The FILSR compares FILS session of the received (Re)Association Request frame with the FILS session that was used to identify the FILS session in the Authentication frames.
 If they differ, authentication exchange fails.

-If dot11RSNAOperatingChannelValidationActivated is true and the STA indicates OCVC(#3505) in the RSNE in the request, AP shall validate the OCI element in the request by ensuring that all of the following are true:
+If dot11RSNAOperatingChannelValidationActivated is true and the FILSO indicates OCVC(#3505) in the RSNE in the request, FILSR shall validate the OCI element in the request by ensuring that all of the following are true:

 OCI element is present.